fayst26/mkdocs/docs/edit/format_text.md

 # Format a text
 In Google Docs, text can be formated using menu icons or **Format** tab.

+Prerequisites:

+- Open a document in Google Docs and select the text.

 ## Format with icons

-To format a text, open a document in Google Docs and select the text:
+To format a text, do the following:

-1. To change a font, select a font from the **Font** list.
+1. To change a font, select the font from the **Font** list.

     ![Font](../assets/format_font.png){ style="height:50%;width:50%"}